walestar/Network-Infrastructure/README.md

 ## 💡 What I Learned

 This project gave me hands-on experience with the full lifecycle of designing and implementing a network from business requirements to working infrastructure.
-The most valuable lessons were understanding why decisions are made — not just how to execute commands.
+The most valuable lessons were understanding why decisions are made and not just how to execute commands.
 Designing the security policy before writing ACL rules, planning the IP scheme before configuring anything, and troubleshooting failures methodically by checking each layer in order are habits this project built in me that no classroom exercise could replicate.

 ---